camaloon/print-on-demand-api-docs/source/index.html.md

 `quantity` | no | The number of items that were purchased.
 `price` | no | The total final price of the line item, without taxes.

+### Error handling

+Webhooks are processed asynchronously, but the data received is validated according to the previous described schema.
+If the data does not follow the schema, a HTTP status code `400` is returned and along a `JSON` with a list of errors.

 # Webhooks from Camaloon